Fragility-aware Classification for Understanding Risk and Improving Generalization: FI-based Deep Neural Network Training

 \section{FI-based Deep Neural Network Training}

 We extend our FI-based model to neural networks, demonstrating the potential of our framework for deep learning.
 Unlike the linear model considered in the problem \eqref{eq:prob_general}, incorporating FI into a network structure is not straightforward.
 The primary challenge lies in the backpropagation and optimization process.
 Most neural network training processes rely on stochastic gradient descent (SGD) and its extensions, which are designed primarily for optimizing constraint-free loss functions.
 In contrast, our FI formulations are constrained optimization problems.
-While constrained SGD techniques can be employed, their practical convergence and stability are often questionable due to the inherent complexities of neural networks, such as non-convexity.
+While constrained SGD techniques can be employed, their practical convergence and stability are often questionable due to the inherent complexities and non-convexity of neural networks.

-To address this issue, we propose an approximate regularization scheme to incorporate FI into the neural network loss optimization, leveraging the Lagrangian multiplier method.
-Consider the multi-classification setup with label $y \in [C]$ as before, and a neural network whose last layer is fully connected.
-Then, the feature map $\phi$ can be interpreted as the neural network excluding the last layer, and $\BFB$ corresponds to the weights of the last layer.
-Considering the cross-entropy reformulation in Theorem \ref{thm:cross_entropy_reformulation} under the equivalence condition, its Lagrangian is:
+To address this, we propose an approximate regularization scheme based on the Lagrangian multiplier method.
+Consider the multi-class setting with $y \in [C]$ and a neural network whose last layer is fully connected.
+The output of the penultimate layer is treated as the feature $\BFx$, and the final-layer weights $\BFB$ correspond to the model parameters.
+In this view, the network before the last layer serves as a feature map.